nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX [i/ITEM]…​ [e/ETA] [a/ADDRESS] [c/COST] [s/STATUS] [t/TAG]…​`

-* Same parameter constraints as mentioned in the main window section of this command.
+* The same rules apply as in the main window section.
-* You can not remove all the delivery's items by typing `i/` without specifying any items after it.
-One item must be present at the least.
+* At least one item must be specified when editing a delivery.
+You cannot remove all items by typing `i/` without adding any items after it.

 Examples:
-*  `edit 1 i/Speaker c/$50` Edits the items and cost of the 1st delivery to be `Speaker` and `$50` respectively.
+*  `edit 1 i/Speaker c/$50` changes the items and cost of the 1st delivery to be `Speaker` and `$50` respectively.
-*  `edit 2 s/delivered t/` Edits the status of the 2nd delivery to be `delivered` and clears all existing tags.
+*  `edit 2 s/delivered t/` changes the status of the 2nd delivery to be `delivered` and clears all of its tags.

 ### Locating contacts or deliveries by name: `find`
 **<ins>When in the main window**